How to transform a thrift store brass chandelier from the 1990’s into a home decorating catalog worthy outdoor candle chandelier.

-Over the weekend when I wasn’t working on my bathroom makeover, I started on a bit of Inside-Outside decorating on my deck so I can enjoy it more during the summer.
+Over the weekend I started on a bit of Inside-Outside decorating on my deck so I can enjoy it more during the summer.
 I love to be outside and am always on the lookout for outdoor decorating ideas.
 I love looking at the pages of home furnishing catalogs this time of year for inspiration.

 The chandelier cost me $5.90 minus 25%; it was on sale.
 The candles cost more than the chandelier.
 I bought them at Walmart for $2.88 each.
+They are real candles, but you could also use battery-operated candles.
 I am excited to sit out here in the evening now.
 The candles will add to the mood when we are eating alfresco or I am enjoying some quiet time on the swing with a good glass of wine.

 This is what it looked like right after I brought it home from the thrift store.
 I like the fact the candle bases are wide.
 When the existing electrical sockets are removed a pillar style candle will sit nicely on these bases.

-I removed the candelabra covers and stashed them safely away as they are in perfect condition and I can use them on other fixtures.
+- Removed the candelabra covers and stash them safely away as they are in perfect condition and I can use them on other fixtures.
 I cut all the wires from the center of each candle socket and then removed the socket.
-They just unscrewed.
-Easy.
+They simply unscrewed.

-To keep the base of each arm on the chandelier intact, I needed new screw- nuts, but my hubs said he could just cut each socket screw off with tin snips.
+4. To keep the base of each arm on the chandelier intact, I needed new screw- nuts, but I ended up cutting each socket screw off with tin snips.
 I needed that bottom nut to screw back on.

-It goes nicely with my Walmart outdoor sideboard.
+My new outdoor chandelier goes nicely with my outdoor furnishings and accessories.

 The throw is from my family room.
 When we are outside at night it can get a bit chilly, so this is nice to have.
 I made the pillows and no-sew cushion last summer.
 My party baskets are in easy reach and at the ready.
 Now all I wish for is a laptop with a screen that can be easily viewed outside.
 I would love to be able to work out here – that is the only thing that is stopping me.

 Have you decorated the outside of your home like the inside?
-If you have I would love to see your photos as I would like to add them to my Pinterest board.
+If you have I would love to see your photos as I would like to add them to my outdoor decorating ideas.